Running PhotoPrism on a Raspberry Pi¶

 It's a 64bit Ubuntu Server with Docker pre-installed.

-Indexing large photo and video collections significantly benefits from fast, local SSD storage and enough memory for caching.
+Indexing large photo and video collections significantly benefits from fast, local SSD storage, and plenty of memory for caching.
+Especially the conversion of RAW images and the transcoding of videos are very demanding.

-To avoid permission issues, docker-compose.yml should include the following security options:
+To avoid permission issues, your docker-compose.yml should include the following security options:

 photoprism: security_opt: - seccomp:unconfined - apparmor:unconfined

-If you're running out of memory - or other system resources - while indexing, please limit the
+If you're running out of memory - or other system resources - while indexing, try reducing the

 number of workers by setting

-As a measure of last resort, you may additionally disable image classification using TensorFlow.
+As a measure of last resort, you may disable using TensorFlow for image classification and facial recognition.